-- It is possible to leave a matriage at any time, by residing elsewhere than in the permanent matriage members' residence.
+- At any time, it is possible to leave a matriage by residing elsewhere than in the permanent matriage members' residence.

 - Note: The residence criterion is reasonably well defined legally.
 It will probably need to be somewhat adjusted to conform to the concept of "matriage".

 - Adherence to an existing matriage is done simply by electing domicile to the permanent matriage members' residence, subject to their unanimous approval.

 Over time in our societies, the word family will refer to matriages and their related matrilocal family clans.
 Just like the word currently relates to marriages and their nuclear families, even though dysfunctional or dismantled.

 This matriage regime will go back over the basic concepts of marriage.
 Thus the matriage members' obligations (that is to say of a matrilocal family clan) will be practically the same as those of the spouses in the current regime: